 People trust those who do the right thing.
-However, the problem of failing to “do the right thing” goes all the way back to the Garden of Eden.
+However, the problem of failing to “do the right thing” goes back to the Garden of Eden.
 Still, we are often alarmed by surveys about the societal state of values and behaviors like the one released by the Josephson Institute of Ethics a little while ago.
-The survey of over 40,000 high school students revealed that 92% of those students surveyed believe their parents want them to do the right thing, and 89% say they believe that being a good person is more important than being rich; yet these beliefs are in conflict with their actions and behavioral choices.
+A survey of over 40,000 high school students revealed that 92% of those students surveyed believe their parents want them to do the right thing, and 89% say they believe that being a good person is more important than being rich.
+Yet, these beliefs conflict with their actions and behavioral choices.
 For example:

-Has your school or university suffered from a lack of character, resulting in an overall diminished level of trust, and perhaps even the academic performance of your students?
+Has your school or university suffered from a lack of character, resulting in an overall diminished level of trust and perhaps even your students’ academic performance?
 To what extent is your school intentionally investing resources, time, and professional development into restoring and expanding their level of trust?

 Research has shown that a lack of trust is the biggest expense for schools.
-Research has also shown that when schools invest in professional development based on developing the attributes of trusted leadership among not just their administrators, but their entire faculty and staff, the school benefits in every measurable way (including higher levels of student achievement).
+Research has also shown that when schools invest in professional development based on developing the attributes of trusted leadership among their administrators and their entire faculty and staff, the school benefits in every measurable way (including higher levels of student achievement).

 ©Toby A. Travis, Ed.D.
 All Rights Reserved